Personal project

 So I’m a little disappointed that there weren’t more things that stood the test of time or were ahead of time.
 Some things that made this issue I had already covered…Karim for Issey Miyake but that’s about it.
 LOTs of stuff that got stuck, frog, lunar (me!), apple, ideo, phillips all guilty.

 There was one product from Design Central that was way ahead of time, but only got a shitty black and white spot and honorable mention.
-They did a rubberized shoe, form fitting, all one piece, molded in tread…copied several years later, or uh borrowed or unmistakenly reinvented by the likes of fuseproject, crocs and any student who did a shoe project and knew how to use alias.
+They did a rubberized shoe, form fitting, all one piece, molded in tread…copied several years later, or uh borrowed or mistakenly reinvented by the likes of fuseproject, crocs and any student who did a shoe project and knew how to use alias.

 From ID Magazine July 1999